 Helen Claus trained as a teacher, gaining her Bachelor of Education in Mental Handicap and Primary Education from the University of Birmingham.
 She taught in schools in Birmingham and Essex, before moving to The Netherlands.

-Helen has more than 15 years’ experience in delivering training to international schools in The Netherlands on a variety of subjects related to Special Educational Needs and Inclusion.
-She has been a speaker at conferences run by ECIS and COBIS.
-She recently delivered workshops for Dutch professionals at both the Leiden Passend Onderwijs Parade and for Stichting Perspectief.
-Believing in passing on knowledge, Helen has designed a two-year training course for people starting out in their career as a Learning Support Assistant.
-To date more than 50 people have completed this course, many subsequently finding work globally in the field of Special Educational Needs.
+Believing in passing on knowledge, Helen has more than 20 years’ experience in delivering training to international schools in The Netherlands on a variety of subjects related to Special Educational Needs and Inclusion.
+She has been a speaker at conferences run by ECIS, COBIS and ELSA (France).
+She has delivered workshops for Dutch professionals at the Leiden Passend Onderwijs Parade and for Stichting Perspectief.
+She recently presented a Masterclass on Inclusion for In1School.
+Helen regularly organises study days for teaching staff and also organises network events to enable school staff and professionals to meet each other and exchange ideas.

 Helen grew up in England, the daughter of a Dutch father and English mother, living in a cross-cultural family.
 She is a native English speaker and also speaks Dutch fluently.